 But first read everything on this page since you should take some precautions to make sure your new wallets are secure.

+This bitcoin key generator guides you to print both a front side and a back side for your paper wallet.
+All sensitive details on the front side (the private key and QR code) are folded up and securely taped shut so as to stay hidden.
 For additional security, you can seal your wallets with the tamper-evident serialized hologram stickers available for purchase on this site—though any sufficiently opaque (light-blocking) tape will work fine.

 2. Tamper Resistant